BenoitMayeur/BenoitMayeur/README.md

 ### I'm Ben
 ### I'm a Junior Front-End Developer 👋

-:sunny: During the Day: Study JS and Angular 2+ at <a href="http://buzz4job.be/proforma/agile-developer-full-stack-javascript/" target="_blank">Proforma Center (ex STE Formations)</a>...
+:sunny: During the Day: Study JS and Angular 9 at the Proforma Center (previous "STE Formations")...

-:waxing_crescent_moon: During the Evening: Study to obtain the certificate in Web Development at the [Institut Saint-Laurent in Liège (in French), section Web Development](https://www.isl.be/portfolio_item/formation-liege-web-developer-webmaster/ ). :heavy_check_mark: First year passed, one and a half left !
+:waxing_crescent_moon: During the Evening: Study to obtain the certificate in Web Development at the Institut Saint-Laurent in Liège. :heavy_check_mark: First year passed, one and a half left !